Freemius/freemius-js/README.md

   secret key & public key is also an option)???
 - Upon completion, the user will see a confirmation message and the action will be performed.

+## Simple User Profile (Customer Portal)

+- Show the current subscription status.
+- Allow to upgrade to a different plan.

 ## Webhooks

 We will have a simple webhook listener at `/webhooks` that will handle incoming webhook events.
 The handler will: